- July 24, 2017

 - Posted by: Phillip W. Duff

-- Category: Agencies, Buyers, Compliance, Latest Post, Law Firms, Opinions, Technology, Uncategorized
+- Categories: Agencies, Buyers, Compliance, Latest Post, Law Firms, Opinions, Technology, Uncategorized

 I have been called many things in my career and crazy was included.
 I have always looked at problems differently even when I was a child.
 My first job at age 15 was in a donut shop and I told the owner on the second day of my employment that he should move the machines closer together to reduce the mess on the floor and reduce lost icing which is what was all over the floor that was my job to clean.
 Of course he looked at me with the eyes of an adult being told what to do by a snotty nosed kid that was working for $2.25 hourly.
 But two weeks later he moved the equipment just as I suggested.